Netests/netests/docs/index.md

 * Destination are reachable by executing some Pings.
 * etc.

-One of the biggest problem is **How can I test my network automatically ?** :
+One of the biggest problem is **How can I test my network automatically ?**

-All these tests have to be executed after each modification to be sure that it doesn't create an issue on your network.
+All of these tests should be run after each change to be sure that they have not created a problem on your netwok

 Yet, the problem is that **we have to write some code to automate tests ...** But "*I'm a Network Engineer not a developer*".